1834902591/cse214-1/lab9/readme.md

 return head;
 }
 ```
-***/*Implement an "insert at" function to insert an element at nth index of the linked list.
+***Implement an "insert at" function to insert an element at nth index of the linked list.
    Take input n And value from user.(Check index out of range)[Let, for the first element n=1]***

    ```C